chooklii/storagable/README.md

 GET /             -> Photo-Upload Page

 GET /healthcheck  -> Healthcheck if USB is there
+GET /photofolders      -> Get all Photo-Folders
-GET /folders      -> Get all folders on USB
+GET /filefolder        -> Get all File-Folders

 GET /photonames?folder=Name -> Get all File-Names for one folder GET /photo?path="PATH_TO_PHOTO -> Get one Foto